 We consider pets to be part of the family and are happy to welcome your assistance and companion dogs to Staffa House.
 Some rules apply to ensure that all Staffa Houses’ residents are happy including our other guests and our two cats!

 As it’s the room closest to the front door we recommend our ground floor, twin room (Eorsa) for companion dogs and allow only 2 dogs on site at any given point.
-Generally we don't charge for pets but if your dog causes any damage during your stay at Staffa House you will be liable for that.
+We charge £5 per night per pet and if your dog causes any damage during your stay at Staffa House you will be liable for that.

 We want you and your pet to have a happy and successful stay and will do what we can to help make that happen.
 In the meantime: